 There is no way that a company can even begin to think about going public until it has all of its documentation in order.
 Formation documents, accounting files, financial statements, board minutes, securities instruments, employment information, intellectual and real property records, and the many other documents needed must be analyzed and organized into a central data room.

 There are a lot more rules and regulations for public companies, so it is crucial to be fully prepared to present anything that is requested and to be able to do so quickly.
 Uploading and organizing this information in a secure data room well in advance will facilitate the entire IPO process.

 People don’t like asking for help, especially those that are in leadership positions, such as CFOs.
-But a big part of preparation, especially if it’s the CFO’s first IPO, is to lean on other CFOs, particularly those with experience running public companies, and there’s no shame in doing this.
-Questions are guaranteed to pop up about issues like compensation, public company governance, or any of the other complicated tax and document structures.
+But a big part of the preparation, especially if it’s the CFO’s first IPO, is to lean on other CFOs, particularly those with experience running public companies, and there’s no shame in doing this.
+Questions are guaranteed to pop up about compensation, public company governance, or any other complicated tax and document structures.

 But CFOs tend to be introverted and hesitant when it comes to asking for help, and this can be a big mistake.
 Getting out of your comfort zone is important during this process.
-Whether it be reaching out to a mentor, an old friend, or a fellow CFO on LinkedIn, a few minutes of communication can provide valuable insights and be a tremendous help.
+Whether it be reaching out to a mentor or joining a finance community channel, a few minutes of communication can provide valuable insights and be a tremendous help.
 On the way it will help you boost your communication and connections and challenge the way you think by showing different perspectives.
-It can be good for any person at any time, but in this case it’s extra useful.
+It can be good for any person at any time, but in this case, it’s extra useful.

 5) Know How to Tell Your Story